head_img_slim

 The era of Fujiwara no Fuhito

-The era of Prince Nagaya (the grandson of Emperor Tenmu)
+The Era of Nagaya no O (Grandson of Emperor Tenmu)

 Timeline of the Nara period

-740 AD Rebellion of Fujiwara no Hirotsugu occurred
+740 Rebellion of Fujiwara no Hirotsugu (Dazaifu Rebellion)

 Facilities where you can learn about the Nara period